To the Church in Smyrna

 Our Father in heaven is within us as us.
 God is within every man.
 Heaven is within the mind of man.
 Our afflictions and poverty are known because we have been put through these furnaces of affliction for a purpose.
 Yet we are rich because the power to change what we experience is all within us.

 Satan and Doubt

-The synagogue of Satan represents those who doubt, those who do not believe in the true Christ (the power and wisdom of God) which again, is within every man.
-There is no need to fear suffering.
+The synagogue of Satan represents those who doubt, those who do not believe in the true Christ (the power and wisdom of God), which is within every man.
+There is no need to fear to suffer.
 In doubting our true power as God (the creative aspect of man), we will be put to the test.
 In doing so, as we test this power, we will suffer persecution.
-Others may not believe us, but we must be faithful and persist to the point of discarding our old beliefs, our old patterns, and ways of thinking.
-Then we receive life, eternal life as we rise to higher states of consciousness.
+Others may not believe us, but we must be faithful and persist to the point of discarding our old beliefs, patterns, and ways of thinking.
+Then we receive eternal life as we rise to higher states of consciousness.

-Let those who hear the Word of God, believe the Word.
-They will not be hurt by the second death because they will live in eternity with the Elohim.
-Ten days represent Divine order, a completed cycle, measure, or group (congregation) whether for good or evil, blessing or judgment.
+Let those who hear the Word of God believe the Word.
+The second death will not hurt them because they will live eternity with the Elohim.
+Ten days represent Divine order, a completed cycle, measure, or group (congregation), whether for good or evil, blessing or judgment.
 This is all symbolism, vision, and the story of awakening man.

-As I have mentioned in previous posts, The Bible is the telling of a psychological story, one that takes place within man.
-Awakening begins at the end or Revelation and unfolds from Revelation through Matthew.
+As I have mentioned in previous posts, The Bible tells a psychological story that takes place within man.
+Awakening begins at the end of Revelation and unfolds from Revelation through Matthew.
 The Old Testament is a foretelling of the New Testament.
-Imagine if you will, that all you have been taught about the Bible is not altogether true.
+Imagine, if you will, that all you have been taught about the Bible is not altogether true.
 Take what resonates with you because the knowledge of the universe resides within you.
 This knowledge will unveil itself as you awaken.
 Just observe what resonates as truth to you.